alyssapalms/Assignment14/README.md

 # Assignment14

-The goal of this assignment is to build a logistic regression model, evaluate its performance, and analyze fairness and explainability.
+This repository contains the code for Assignment 14.
+The notebook builds a logistic regression model, evaluates it, and performs fairness and explainability analysis.

 ## Contents
 - Assignment14.ipynb
-- fairness_model_v1.pkl

 ## What the notebook does
 - Loads a public dataset (Pima Indians Diabetes)